Whole-of-life policies

 Most of the complaints we see involve reviewable policies.

-The amount that the customer is required to pay and the sum assured is set on the basis of certain assumptions about what will happen in the future that include:
+The amount the customer is required to pay, and the sum assured, is based on certain assumptions about what will happen in the future, including:

 - the cost of providing life cover